-By legislative mandate (KSA §79-41a04-as amended), ATF dollars must be used to fund services or programs whose principal purpose is substance abuse education, prevention, detoxification, intervention and/or treatment.
-For the purpose of this application, education, prevention, intervention, and treatment programs are generally defined as:
+By legislative mandate (KSA §79-41a04 as amended), ATF dollars must be used to fund services or programs whose principal purpose is substance abuse education, prevention, detoxification, intervention and/or treatment.
+Programs funded through the ATF grant process create a substance use continuum of services.
+Programs are defined as follows:

-- Education and Prevention programs are designed to promote awareness and self-efficacy, and provide information, activities, and skill building to prevent problems with, or addiction to, alcohol and/or drugs. - Intervention programs are designed to interrupt alcohol and/or drug use, and may include activities applied during early stages of drug use which encompass preventing the transition from drug use to abuse. - Substance Use Disorder Treatment programs are licensed by the State of Kansas to provide substance use disorder treatment services, and are designed to assist clients with stopping use of alcohol and drugs and avoiding relapse.
+- Education and Prevention programs are designed to promote awareness and selfefficacy, and provide information, activities, and skill building to prevent problems with, or addiction to, alcohol and/or drugs. - Intervention programs are designed to interrupt alcohol and/or drug use and may include involvement in activities applied during early stages of substance use which may prevent the transition from drug use to abuse. - Substance Abuse Treatment programs are licensed by the State of Kansas to provide substance use disorder treatment services, including detoxification, and are designed to assist clients with discontinuing the use of alcohol and drugs and recovery programs supporting a reduction in relapse.

-\Overall priority is given to:
+Overall priority is given to:

-- 1. Programs that target populations who are at-risk for substance use or abuse such as individuals who have mental health issues, individuals who are homeless and/or have other co-occurring issues, and individuals involved in the child welfare or criminal justice system. - 2.
-Programs that address barriers to service including hours of operation, transportation, lack of care for children of parents seeking services, and physical location. - 3.
-If fees are charged for services, there are accommodations for those clients with no ability, or limited ability, to pay the fees (such as a sliding fee scale based upon income). - 4.
-Programs that demonstrate competency in addressing language and cultural barriers and provide bi-lingual services in high demand languages, such as Spanish. - 5.
-Programs that provide services to meet a current community need (defined through indicator data or Kansas Communities That Care survey trends). - - 6.
-Programs that demonstrate an awareness of the role of trauma in prevention and treatment of substance use and utilize a trauma informed care approach in delivery of services. - 7.
-Programs that are evidence-based or reflect a best or promising practice and include measures to ensure fidelity. - 8.
-Programs that utilize measurable outcome data to improve service delivery. - 9.
-Strategies and services that involve families, parents, guardians, and/or other support systems. - 10.
-Programs that demonstrate through service delivery, competency in addressing the interrelationship between substance use/abuse and other risk factors as defined above in priority number one.
+- Programs that target populations who are at-risk for substance use or abuse including individuals who have mental health issues, people who are homeless and/or have other co-occurring issues, and those involved in the child welfare or criminal justice system. - Programs that address barriers to service including hours of operation, transportation, lack of care for children of parents seeking services, and physical location. - If fees are charged for services, there are accommodations for clients with no ability, or limited ability, to pay the fees including a sliding fee scale based upon income. - Programs that demonstrate competency in addressing language and cultural barriers and provide bi-lingual services in multiple languages, such as Spanish. - Programs that provide services to meet a current community need defined through indicator data or Communities That Care survey trends. - Programs that demonstrate an awareness of the negative impact of trauma in the prevention and treatment of substance use and utilize a trauma-informed care approach in the delivery of services. - Programs that are evidence-based or reflect a best or promising practice and include measures to ensure fidelity. - Programs that utilize measurable outcome data to improve service delivery. - Strategies and services that involve families, parents, guardians, and/or other support systems. - Programs that demonstrate coordination and collaboration with other agencies that support the substance abuse continuum of services in Johnson County and provide connection to community supports. - Programs that demonstrate through service delivery, competency in addressing the interrelationship between substance use/abuse and other risk factors as defined above.

-\Priorities for Education and Prevention Programs include:
+Priorities for Education and Prevention Programs include:

-- 1. Strategies that seek to delay onset of first use of substances. - 2.
-Programs that target use of gateway drugs and address new trends in drug use across all age groups. - 3.
-Programs that utilize Risk and Protective Factors strategies.
+- Strategies that seek to delay the onset of the initial use of substances. - Programs that target use of gateway drugs and address new trends in drug use across all age groups. - Programs that utilize Risk and Protective Factors strategies across all age groups.

-\Priorities for Treatment and Intervention Programs include:
+Priorities for Treatment and Intervention Programs include:

-- 1. Programs that provide effective treatment strategies for individuals with cooccurring substance use and mental health disorders. - 2.
-Programs that serve targeted populations with early intervention strategies. - 3.
-Programs that collaborate with other organizations and sectors and provide linkage to community supports. - 4.
-Programs that incorporate Recovery Oriented Systems of Care (ROSC) which sustain and support recovery, including but not limited to providing peer support, housing, case management, and/or to linkages to recovery communities and activities.
+- Programs that provide effective treatment strategies for individuals with co-occurring substance use and mental health disorders. - Programs that serve targeted populations and introduce early intervention strategies. - Programs that incorporate Recovery Oriented Systems of Care (ROSC) which sustain and support recovery.
+These include providing peer support, housing, case management, and/or to linkages to recovery communities and activities.